Home Machine Tool Archive Machine Tools For Sale & Wanted

 Tumble-reverse detail

-George Adams Type GA 11/2 lathe.
-This model was designed for heavy-duty use in a factory where it would be subjected to the rigors of production or very high-speed use.
-The headstock, which accepted Size L 6mm collets, was of the "all-hard" kind with spindle and bearings manufactured from high-speed tool steel and able to run continuously at very revolutions.
-Although built on the WW pattern bed, the centre height was reduced to 1.5" and the accessories were the same as those designed for the lighter WL Geneva-Pattern lathe illustrated at the top of the page.
-Although illustrated with a simple T rest, the machine was supplied as standard with a compound slide.
-It cost, in the early 1930s, £8, making it more expensive than all but the best equipped of the longer-bed WW types.
+George Adams Type GA 11/2" lathe.
+This nickel-plated model was designed for heavy-duty applications where it would be subjected to the rigors of production or very high-speed use.
+The headstock, which accepted Size L 6 mm collets, was of the "all-hard" kind with spindle and bearings manufactured from high-speed tool steel and able to run continuously at very revolutions.
+Built on something of a cross between a WW and Geneva pattern bed, the centre height was reduced to 1.5" and the accessories the same as those designed for the lighter WL Geneva-Pattern lathe illustrated on this page.
+Although illustrated in the sales brochure with a simple T rest, the GA 11/2" was supplied as standard with a compound slide and could, in addition, be ordered in a fitted box with a wide rage of accessories.
+It in its basic form it cost,, in the early 1930s, £8 - so making it more expensive than all but the best equipped of the longer-bed WW types..

 Watchmakers' Lathes